 •Before any MAJOR change, here are some examples:

-moving into a new home, going for a ride in the car, a child leaving for college that your animal is very close to, boarding your animal (TIP: leave the bottle with the kennel personnel so they can give it to your animal while you are gone), before showing your animal, before flying with your animal, Introducing a new animal into the household.
+moving into a new home, going for a ride in the car, a child leaving for college that your animal is very close to, boarding your animal (TIP: leave the bottle with the kennel personnel so they can give it to your animal while you are gone), before showing your animal, before flying, Introducing a new animal into the household.
 For people before moving, beginning a new job, public speaking, interviews, etc you get the picture 😉

 •After an accident for both people and animals (BUT Please remember folks.. an animal in pain EVEN your own, could bite, so be careful and if you have ANY doubts AT ALL then DO NOT DO THIS!)
-Please also CALL your VET
+Please also CALL your VET or DOCTOR

-•After Insect or dog bites (again if your animal is in pain remember they could bite YOU! so any doubts don’t do it)
+•After Insect or animal bites (again if your animal is in pain remember they could bite YOU! so any doubts don’t do it)

 • For bruises or burns